 Courses and corresponding grades which are eligible for transfer will be listed on the Morningside transcript, but will not be included in any grade point calculations.
 Quarter hours do not transfer to exact semester credits.
 Equivalency in those cases will be determined by the Registrar with consultation, if necessary, with the Provost and the relevant academic Department Head.
 Credits earned at unaccredited institutions may be considered for transfer on a case-by-case basis, and the student will be expected to provide all requested documentation (e.g., syllabus, texts, instructor qualifications).

 A maximum of 94 semester credits in transfer will be accepted toward an undergraduate degree.
-A maximum of 62 semester credits will be accepted from an accredited two-year community or junior college (except as determined by articulation agreements).
+A maximum of 70 semester credit hours of an Associate of Arts Degree (A.A) or an Associate of Science Degree (A.S) from a regionally accredited two-year community or junior college (except as determined by articulation agreements).
 No more than 16 semester credits (24 quarter hours) of technical/vocational courses will be accepted toward a baccalaureate degree.
 Once a student reaches junior standing, only courses at 200 level or above from a four-year accredited college or university will be accepted for transfer credit.